lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-01.md

 | TBD (request assignment 8)  | seed | -7 | bstr | Seed used to derive the private key |
 {: #tab-cose-key-params title="COSE AKP-EC2 Key Parameters"}

+# Key Thumbprints

+The JWK Thumbprint is computed following the process described in {{RFC7638}}, using the following required parameters, listed in their lexicographic order:
+- "alg"
+- "crv"
+- "kty"
+- "pub"
+- "x"
+- "y"

+The COSE Key Thumbprint is computed following the process described in {{RFC9679}} using the following required parameters:
+- "kty" (label: 1, data type: int, value: 8)
+- "alg" (label: 3, data type: int)
+- "crv" (label: -1, data type: int)
+- "x" (label: -2, value: bstr)
+- "y" (label: -3, value: bstr)
+- "pub" (label: -5, value: bstr)

+Examples in {{appdx-jose}} and {{appdx-jose}} feature AKP-EC and AKP-EC2 thumbprints, used as the kid values.

 # Security Considerations

 The security considerations of {{RFC7515}}, {{RFC7517}}, {{RFC9053}} and {{FIPS.204}} also apply to this document.